 - The normal faucet flow is around 3-5 gallons of water per minute. - Showers can account for up to 32% of home water use. - 280 million tires are discarded every year in the United States. - Polystyrene foam is not biodegradable.
-In simple terms, the foam cup you throw away today will still be sitting there 500 years from now. - When motor oil is not disposed of properly it a D O seep into the ground and contaminar which it is seep into the ground and contaminar which is seep into the ground and contaminar which is seen in the seep into the ground and contaminar which is seen in the seep in the 250,000 gallons of drinking
+In simple terms, the foam cup you throw away today will still be sitting there 500 years from now. - When motor oil is not disposed of properly it a D O seep into the ground and contaminar which it is seep into the ground and contaminar which is seep into the ground and contaminar which is seen in the seep into the ground and contaminar which is seen in the seep into 250,000 gallons of drinking person throws away an average of 1,460 pounds

-- An aluminum can that is not recycled will still litter the earth almost 500 years later. - The average office worker throws away about 180 lbs. of recyclable paper every year. - Hot dogs last up to 20-25 years in a landfill. - Roll Fach person .
+- An aluminum can that is not recycled will still litter the earth almost 500 years later. - → The average office worker throws away about 180 lbs. of recyclable paper every year. - Hot dogs last up to 20-25 years in a landfill. - 70% of the trash that people throw away can be - NOTESUS THE LONG THE COMMENT OF THE enough aluminum every three tire commercial air fleet.